 - Mail: Contact the IRS to determine if the letter is legitimate.
 If not, report the caller to the Treasury Inspector General for Tax Administration.

 - Text or SMS: Do not reply, open any attachments, or click any links.
-Forward the text to 202-552-1226, then submit a second text including the number from which the bogus text originated.
+Forward the text to our office, then submit a second text including the number from which the bogus text originated.

 During tax season, it is enough to keep your own tax return in order without having the additional complications of becoming a victim of identity theft.
 Remember that the IRS does not initiate contact soliciting personal information via email.
 If you receive phone calls or letters that appear to be from the IRS, verify their legitimacy before responding.